 If you don’t need to sell products, this is the plan for you.

-It gives you “unlimited” bandwidth and storage, which basically means that unless you’re hosting thousands of picture or videos on your site, you don’t need to worry about resource consumption.
+It gives you “unlimited” bandwidth and storage, which basically means that unless you’re hosting thousands of pictures or videos on your site, you don’t need to worry about resource consumption.

 The Personal plan comes with all the basics you need to make a site with Squarespace: